Shane-LiuSH/Blog/content/posts/Docker/deploy_MQTT_in_Docker.md

 `docker run --name mqtt_client -it -p 8884:1883 -p 9002:9001 -v ~/MQTT/mosquitto.conf:/mosquitto/config/mosquitto.conf -v /mnt/MQTTData:/mosquitto/data -v /mosquitto/log eclipse-mosquitto`

 # tweak the ~/MQTT/mosquitto.conf
-* if the clients and the broker mount to the same config, you must add the pwdfile first(even it is not necessary to the client and you can just nake an empty file).
+* if the clients and the broker mount to the same config, you must add the pwdfile first(even it is not necessary to the client and you can just make an empty file).
 Otherwise, it may generate errors.
 *   uncomment the line:
     * `password_file`
     * append ` /mosquitto/config/pwfile`